aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-images-format-to-pdf/_index.md

 ## Convert HEIC to PDF

 A HEIC file is a High-Efficiency Container Image file format that can store multiple images as a collection in a single file.
+For loading heic images you need to add a reference to the https://www.nuget.org/packages/FileFormat.Heic/ nuget package.
 Convert HEIC images to PDF using Aspose.PDF:

 ```cs